leytonoday/CPP-SFML-Audio-Manager/README.md

 aforementioned classes, that reside in the ```AudioManager``` namespace.

 ## Usage
 In the example below, I use a lot of error handling.
 However, this isn't entirely neccessary, I just do this to display how it would be done.
-If you wanted, you could just call these functions without the error handling, e.g. ```c++ int playSuccess = sm.PlaySound(audioID);```
+If you wanted, you could just call these functions without the error handling, e.g. ```int playSuccess = sm.PlaySound(audioID);```

 ```c++
 //********** INCLUDES & USING STATEMENTS **********